top of page

 • Collaborate with government agencies to obtain necessary licenses and approvals.

-• Provide training to employees and partners to raise awareness of export control regulations and compliance risks.
+• Train employees and partners to raise awareness of export control regulations and compliance risks.

 Conclusion

 To sum up, fostering the responsible and ethical growth of the space sector hinges on the seamless integration of international collaboration with export control regulations.
-Placing emphasis on transparency and enforcing stringent due diligence practices in trade is not only essential for instilling trust and improving business opportunities but also for maintaining one's standing and facilitating smooth transactions, reducing interruptions related to product deliveries or data sharing.
-All actors, be they from the public or private sector, must take on essential roles in this collective effort to secure a prosperous and safe future for the worldwide space industry.
+Placing emphasis on transparency and enforcing stringent due diligence practices in trade is essential for instilling trust, improving business opportunities, maintaining one’s standing, facilitating smooth transactions, and reducing interruptions related to product deliveries or data sharing.
+All actors from the public or private sector must take on essential roles in this collective effort to secure a prosperous and safe future for the worldwide space industry.